askngan/AppConnect/appconnect.md

 You can use the {{site.data.keyword.appconserviceshort}} dashboard to monitor your flows and integration servers to see how much work they're doing for you.
 Start and stop them, and change them when you need to.

-Here we explain the features and terminology of {{site.data.keyword.appconserviceshort}} in more detail:
+Here the features and terminology of {{site.data.keyword.appconserviceshort}} are explained in more detail:

 -   [Flows](#flows)
 -   [Applications](#apps)